LyXoR51/my_certification_projects/README.md

+(building)

 # my_certification_projects
 Jedha fullstack DataScience certification

 # access key
-The library Dotenv is used in all my notebooks, but feel free to change it for your own configuration
+I have used the Dotenv library in all of my notebooks, but you are free to change it for your own configuration

 # M01-Projet-Kayak: